The AI Wrapper Market in 2025

 Founders love AI wrappers because time-to-market is 10x faster than traditional software, often launching MVPs in weeks rather than months or years.

-The business model works because the underlying AI infrastructure is already built, so founders can focus entirely on UX, distribution, and solving specific customer problems rather than building core technology from scratch.
+The business model works because the underlying AI infrastructure is already built, so founders can focus entirely on UX, distribution, and solving specific customer problems.

 It's profitable because successful wrappers achieve 50-65% gross margins while growing 400% year-over-year, and they can charge premium prices for vertical specialization.
-The best wrappers capture value through workflow integration and proprietary data rather than just model access, creating defensibility despite using third-party APIs underneath.
-Distribution advantages and brand recognition also matter more than technical innovation in this market, making it accessible to non-technical founders who understand customer problems deeply.
+The best wrappers capture value through workflow integration and proprietary data rather than just model access.
+Distribution advantages and brand recognition also matter more than technical innovation, making it accessible to non-technical founders who understand customer problems deeply.

 What are the business models and pricing strategies of AI wrappers?